Kolchak: The Night Stalker: Other projects

-In 1991, author Mark Dawidziak wrote Night Stalking: A 20th Anniversary Kolchak Companion detailing the production of the movies and TV series.
-In 1994, Dawidziak worked with Rice to produce the first official "Kolchak" material since the end of the TV series.
+In 1991, author Mark Dawidziak wrote Night Stalking: A 20th Anniversary Kolchak Companion detailing the production of the movies and TV series, and in the process struck up a friendship with Kolchak's creator Jeff Rice.
+When a publisher asked Rice to write a third novel in the Kolchak series, Rice said he was not interested, but recommended Dawidziak for the project.
+Thus, in 1994, Dawidziak produced the first official Kolchak material since the end of the TV series.
 The novel, Grave Secrets, moved Kolchak from Chicago to Los Angeles where he obtained a job at the Hollywood Dispatch newspaper (nicknamed the "Disgrace").
 Most of the recurring characters from the TV movies and series also appear.
 Kolchak investigates a ghost who is killing those responsible for the destruction of the cemetery where its body is buried.
 An expanded and updated version of Dawidziak's Night Stalking was published in 1997 by Pomegranate Press as The Night Stalker Companion: A 30th Anniversary Tribute.
 In 2003, the scripts for The Night Stalker, The Night Strangler and the unfilmed The Night Killers were published by Gauntlet Press as Richard Matheson's Kolchak Scripts (edited with introductions by Dawidziak).

-A comic book based on the property was published in 2003 by Moonstone Books, with some commercial success.
+A comic book adaptation of the first film was published in 2002 by Moonstone Books, with some commercial success.
 Moonstone continues to publish both a bimonthly serial magazine and a series of prose novels and graphic novels featuring the characters.
 Moonstone also adapted Rice's original The Night Stalker script as well as two unfilmed scripts for the TV series: "The Get of Belial" and "Eve of Terror".

 In 2006, Moonstone published a short fiction anthology, The Night Stalker Chronicles, with short stories contributed by writers such as Peter David, Mike W. Barr, Stuart M. Kaminsky, Richard Dean Starr, C. J. Henderson, Dawidziak and Max Allan Collins.
 A second volume, Kolchak: The Night Stalker Casebook, was published in January 2007 featuring new short fiction by authors including P. N. Elrod, Christopher Golden, Richard Dean Starr, Dawidziak and Elaine Bergstrom.
 Between 2007 and 2012, Moonstone published several Night Stalker novels and novellas, including The Lovecraftian Horror, The Lovecraftian Damnation, The Lovecraftian Gambit, A Black and Evil Truth and The Lost World, all by C. J. Henderson.
 A Black and Evil Truth was later released as an audiobook.
 In 2017, Moonstone published Kolchak: Double Feature: Nightkillers, which included a prose adaptation of Richard Matheson's unproduced script for the third tv film, now adapted by Chuck Miller for the prose format.

-In 2022, Moonstone published a graphic novel called Kolchak: The Night Stalker - 50th Anniversary, which was edited by James Aquilone and nominated for the Bram Stoker Award for Best Graphic Novel.
+In 2022, Moonstone published a graphic novel called Kolchak: The Night Stalker - 50th Anniversary, which was edited by James Aquilone and won the Bram Stoker Award for Best Graphic Novel.
 The book included stories by such writers as Rodney Barnes, Kim Newman, Nancy A. Collins, Jonathan Maberry, Steve Niles, Gabriel Hardman, and Peter David.
 Artists included J.K.
 Woodward, Marco Finnegan, Colton Worley, Paul McCaffrey and Julius Ohta.